dodoman8067/mcsm/README.md

     cmake -B ./bin

-3. Run the generated build files in `bin` directory with `make` and run `./mcsm` to test program is sucessfully compiled.
+3. Run the generated build files in `bin` directory and run `./mcsm` to test program is sucessfully compiled.

 ## Supported platforms